arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-The committee [investigating the assault](https://www.economist.com/united-states/2022/06/10/congresss-capitol-riot-hearing-confirms-donald-trumps-complicity) on <strong>America’s Capitol</strong> in 2021 released its final report, blaming the attack on “one man”—<strong>Donald Trump</strong>.
-The former president is accused of carrying out “a multi-part plan to overturn the 2020 presidential election”.
-The report’s release is the culmination of an 18-month-long investigation and comes days after the committee recommended that Mr Trump be charged with federal crimes.
+America’s <strong>House of Representatives</strong> averted a partial government shutdown by passing a $1.7trn <strong>spending bill</strong>, which includes $45bn in further [aid to Ukraine](https://www.economist.com/united-states/2022/12/21/volodymyr-zelensky-brings-his-message-to-washington).
+President Joe Biden is expected to sign the bill in the coming days.
+Lawmakers rushed to get the legislation through before midnight on Friday, when current funding for federal agencies was due to run out.

 Three people were killed, and several injured, by a gunman who opened fire in central <strong>Paris</strong>.
 Witnesses said the attacker seemed to be targeting a Kurdish community centre.
 One suspect, aged 69, was detained by police.
 The man had previously been arrested for attacking tents in a migrant camp.
 Gérald Darmanin, the interior minister, said that the gunman was “clearly targeting foreigners”.

 <strong>Russia</strong> may cut oil output by up to 7% in early 2023, said Alexander Novak, a deputy prime minister.
 This month the EU, the G7 and Australia imposed a $60-a-barrel [price cap](https://www.economist.com/leaders/2022/11/30/the-wests-proposed-price-cap-on-russian-oil-is-no-magic-weapon) on Russian seaborne oil.
 But Mr Novak said that Russia had diversified its buyers and would not sell to any country that applied the cap.

-<strong>North Korea </strong>denied supplying arms to [the Wagner Group](https://www.economist.com/the-economist-explains/2022/03/07/what-is-the-wagner-group-russias-mercenary-organisation), a<strong> Russian</strong> mercenary organisation fighting in <strong>Ukraine</strong>.
-John Kirby, the <strong>White House</strong>’s national-security spokesman, said that, “North Korea has completed an initial arms delivery to Wagner, which paid for that equipment”.
-Wagner, run by a close associate of Vladimir Putin, is estimated to be spending $100m per month in Ukraine.
+The committee [investigating the assault](https://www.economist.com/united-states/2022/06/10/congresss-capitol-riot-hearing-confirms-donald-trumps-complicity) on <strong>America’s Capitol</strong> in 2021 released its final report, blaming the attack on “one man”—<strong>Donald Trump</strong>.
+The former president is accused of carrying out “a multi-part plan to overturn the 2020 presidential election”.
+The report’s release is the culmination of an 18-month-long investigation and comes days after the committee recommended that Mr Trump be charged with federal crimes.

 Listen to an abridged version of the subscriber-only briefing.